Know Yourself

 UW-Madison opportunities

-Following are other ways to continue to learn more at UW-Madison.
-We are fortunate that there are many opportunities to continue our growth and collaborate with others across campus.
+The following are other ways to continue learning more at UW-Madison.
+We are fortunate to have many opportunities to continue our growth and collaborate with others across campus.

 Summary